 Even the simple fact that someone has an abnormally large or small family can be of significance.
 Large families may have left some feeling left behind or unimportant.
 Small families can have some people feeling smothered and in the spotlight too often.

 You’ll want to go over grandparents, uncles, aunts, and cousins.
-Again, determine ages and their relationship with your main character.
+Again, determine the ages and their relationship with your main character.
 Names and additional details can be revealed if the character is going to be important to the story in any way.

-9. Relationships
+9. Explore their Relationships

 Whether close or not, your character’s family relationships will be some of the most significant in their lives.
 But, these will not be the only relationships they have.
 Once the family has been covered, you should dive into their external relationships.